nordixyz/nordixyz/README.md

 ## Sup! 👋
-Yo!
-I'm not really a programmer, but i can code in C++
+I'm never really serious, unless it's F1

 ## What i do
-I make codes that doesn't do anything to your life, Also all of my codes are FOR ENTERTAINMENT PURPOSES only.

-## My main Programming language
-I'm currently only working in C++, i do understand a bit of python and Html
+I program nonsense using cheap tech

+## Main ProgLang
+Only doing c++ atm.

+## DISCLAIMER ⚠
+All of my codes are for entertainment purpose only, do NOT take them seriously!

 <!--
 **FazriWkk/FazrIWkk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.